FactomProject/FactomDocs/communityTesterDirections.md

 demo.factom.org and explorer.factom.org are not connected in with the experimental server this guide operates on.
 Do not expect to see your entries there.

-At the current time, blocks are set to be generated every 1 minute instead of the planned 10.
+At the current time, blocks are set to be generated every 10 minutes on the 10 minute mark.

 the factom-cli operations mkchain and put both wait 10 seconds between commit and reveal operations.

-Acknowledgements are not generated and passed back to the local factomd yet.
+Intra-block acknowledgements are not generated and passed back to the local factomd yet.
 The local node waits for finished blocks before showing results.
-Wait 1 minute between a mkchain or put and when reading the data back.
+Wait until after the 10 minute mark between a mkchain or put and when reading the data back.

 All the clients share a wallet.
 You will see Factoid transactions that you did not make yourself.